Key Takeaways:

 There are several vital pieces to a contract:

 • Offer.
 The offer declares one of the parties will provide or do something.
-Most contracts include a precise time frame to complete the task.
+Most contracts include a precise time frame within which to complete the task.
 If the acceptance time expires, the offer is withdrawn.

 • Acceptance.
 You can only accept the parts included in the contract.
 Before an agreement occurs, if there are any new terms to include, this is a counteroffer.
 You can accept in writing, verbally, or by inferring.